-Ovulation is the release of a mature egg by the ovaries, and it occurs around the 14th day of a woman’s menstrual cycle.
-The average cycle length is usually about 28 days, but some women have longer or shorter cycles.
+Ovulation is when the ovaries release a mature egg, and it happens around the 14th day of your menstrual cycle.
+Although the average cycle is about 28 days long, some people have slightly longer or shorter cycles.

 Fatigue or exhaustion

-However, smell also triggers nausea in pregnant women.
-Some women become sensitive to certain smells or odors like perfume or cigarette smoke.
-Even the slightest whiff can cause nausea.
+Many people feel nauseous when they’re pregnant thanks to their sensitivity to certain odors like perfume or cigarette smoke.
+Even the slightest whiff can trigger intense discomfort.

 - Mild cramping

 If you’ve been trying to conceive and have some of the above symptoms approximately 10 days past ovulation, take a pregnancy test.
 Blood hCG tests are more sensitive than urine hCG tests and can deliver more accurate results at this early stage.
 If you receive a 10 DPO BFN, take the test again at 11 or 14 DPO, when hCG concentrations should be higher.